trace2798/lambda-on-fly-image-compression/README.md

 # Lambda On-Fly Image Compression & AI Toolkit

+This repo is for the Lambda endpoints; to check the frontend go to [lambda-image](https://github.com/trace2798/lambda-image)

 A fully serverless, headless image-management and processing platform built on AWS Lambda and the Hono router.
 This project provides:

 - **On-the-fly image compression** (WebP at 80% quality)